msonalidhru/Miro_CLI/README.md

 # Miro_CLI

-Run this in Python 3 Prompt:
+To run this program:
+1. Get this github code on the local PC

-python mirocli.py
+2. On Python command Prompt: python mirocli.py
+3. Program pauses for JSON file path input from the user

-It would ask for a path to the JSON file, if the JSON file is valid it will calculate and display the output.
+4. If there are no errors it will calculate and display the output.

-Errors if any will logged in the log folder of this project.
+5. If there were any errors they are logged in the log folder of this project and displayed on the console.

 #Miro Cli - Test